Lundil/react-e2e-example/README.md

-# Example of webapp.io for React and Cypress
+# Example of webapp.io for React

-This example sets up Cypress for end-to-end testing within a React project.
+This example sets up for end-to-end testing within a React project.